2017 Notre Dame Fighting Irish football team: Wake Forest

-Though the Irish defense gave up a season-high 580 yards of offense and 37 points, the offense was dominant.
-The Irish rushed for 380 yards and racked up 710 total yards of offense, 10 yards shy of tying the school record.
-This was the seventh time in nine games this season the Irish rushed for over 300 yards.
+On November 4, Notre Dame defeated Wake Forest, 48–37.
+Though the Irish defense gave up a season-high 580 yards of offense and 37 points, the Irish rushed for 380 yards and racked up 710 total yards of offense, 10 yards shy of tying the school record.
+This was the seventh time in nine games during the 2017 season that the Irish rushed for over 300 yards.